dentremor/Software-Defined-Infrastrucure/doku.md

 ![alt text](images/pam3.png "Screenshot")

-After the configuration the installation of the package will be finished and we need to reboot the VM.
+After the configuration the installation of the package will be finished and we need to reboot our server.

 After that we can run request
 ```